pw_toolchain#

 class NoDestructor#

-Helper type to create a function-local static variable of type T when T has a non-trivial destructor.
+Helper type to create a global or function-local static variable of type T when T has a non-trivial destructor.
 Storing a T in a pw::NoDestructor<T> will prevent ~T() from running, even when the variable goes out of scope.

 This class is useful when a variable has static storage duration but its type has a non-trivial destructor.
 Destructor ordering is not defined and can cause issues in multithreaded environments.
 Additionally, removing destructor calls can save code size.